Party for People with Special Needs

 PPSN was founded following a rule change regarding official party recognition; parties were required to only field two candidates to be registered, as opposed to the previous requirement of running candidates in half of all electoral districts.
 The party's mandate was to focus on the needs of people with disabilities.
 The party failed to win any seats in the 2022 Ontario general election.

-The party's website was last updated in August 2015, and has since gone offline.